osrf-migration/srcsim-wiki/qual_task1.md

 SRC qualification 1 is an image processing task.
 The qualification loads with R5 standing in front of a console.
 Located on the console are a number of LEDs and screens, all of which are black.

 The task is started when an empty message is sent to the `/srcsim/qual1/start` topic.
-At this point the large screen in the center of the console will turn yellow then blue.
+At this point the large screen in the center of the console will turn white.
 This transition signals that the task is starting.

-One at a time, LEDs will turn on (red) then off.
-An LED will stay on for five seconds.
-During this time, you must report the center location of the LED relative to R5's head frame.
+One at a time, LEDs will turn on then off.
+An LED will stay on between 5 and 20 seconds.
+The color of the LED will be either red, green, or blue.
+During this time, you must report the color and center location of the LED relative to R5's head frame.
 Score is based on the accuracy of the reported locations.

-Yellow Console | Blue Console | Red LED
+White Console | Blue Console | Red LED
 ---------------|--------------|--------
 ![srcsim_qual1_console_yellow.jpg](https://bitbucket.org/repo/xEbAAe/images/4007635085-srcsim_qual1_console_yellow.jpg) | ![srcsim_qual1_console_blue.jpg](https://bitbucket.org/repo/xEbAAe/images/4006639120-srcsim_qual1_console_blue.jpg) | ![srcsim_qual1_console_red.jpg](https://bitbucket.org/repo/xEbAAe/images/1513381160-srcsim_qual1_console_red.jpg)

-The end of the task is marked by the center screen transitioning from blue to yellow to black.
+The end of the task is marked by the center screen transitioning from white to black.
 At this point, no more LEDs will turn on, and it is safe to quite Gazebo and submit your results.

 ## Quickstart